Visa Application Channels

 5. Financial Stability

-You must demonstrate sufficient funds to cover your stay in Singapore.
+Demonstrate sufficient funds to cover your stay in Singapore

 6. Accommodation Proof

-You should provide proof of accommodation, such as hotel bookings or an invitation letter from a resident in Singapore.
+Provide proof of accommodation, such as hotel bookings or an invitation letter from a resident in Singapore

 7. No Criminal Record